Kalixo-Labs/kalixolabs.com/content/pages/about/content1.md

 align: right
 ---

 Never limit your ambition.
 Kalixo Labs LLC was founded with one goal in mind: to make the impossible, possible.
-We bring this attitude to every project we work on, and never let the world tell us what cant be done.
+We bring this attitude to every project we work on, and never let the world tell us what can't be done.